About

 A brief introduction

-After Nike I returned to NYC having been offered the Head of Men’s Design with Club Monaco, and in 2017 moved to Calvin Klein to oversee Men’s Sportswear under the creative direction of Raf Simons and Pieter Mulier.
+Following Nike, I returned to New York as Head of Men’s Design at Club Monaco.
+In 2017, I joined Calvin Klein, overseeing Men’s Sportswear under the creative direction of Raf Simons and Pieter Mulier.